varundxd/varundxd/README.md

 ### ⚡ Fun Fact of the Day
 <!--START_FUN_FACT-->
-> 💡 OpenAI’s GPT-3 model has 175 billion parameters.
+> 💡 The software industry changes faster than almost any other profession.
 <!--END_FUN_FACT-->

 ## 🌐 Socials: